Sunday 21 Nov 1993

 "No. I haven't forgotten how our last talk ended.
 Wait."
 James peeked inside the room.
 "This is the same storage room as last time.
 Nope.
 Not happening."

-"It's about the dog.
+"It's about the dog you brought back yesterday.
 I need to know.
 Please."
 Susan said shakily.
 James tensed.
 He inhaled through his nose, taking time to examine the scent.
-Susan was nervous, he'd noticed that since she'd appeared behind him.
-Strongest was the sour tang of fear, but the strange melody of uncertainty, and the subtle notes of honesty were there too.
+Susan scent was a bitter cocktail.
+Strongest was the sour tang of fear, but the strange melody of uncertainty and the subtle notes of honesty were there too.

 "I know I'm going to regret this."
 James said.
 "Ladies first."